There are a number of reasons you might have gone vegan or adopted a plant based diet – and they’re all amazing.

 By insuring your plate (or bowl) contains these foods, you’ll be getting a well-balanced meal containing your macronutrients as well as vitamins and minerals to support your overall health.

 Now let me say that this is just a basic idea of what your meal should look like.
-If you have specific issues or want more information on vegan nutrition, speak with a qualified nutrition expert like me, a plant-based functional nutritionist.
+If you have specific issues or want more information on vegan nutrition, speak with a qualified nutrition expert like me, a Certified Nutrition Specialist and plant-based Functional Nutritionist.

 If you need some recipe ideas, check them out!